hariharakumar/tweet-manager/README.md

 Features :

-* Application downloads tweets from my timeline and stores in mysql database.
+* Application downloads tweets from my twitter timeline and stores them in mysql database.
-* Application downloads last 100 favorited tweets
+* Application downloads last 100 tweets I favorited.
-* Application stores the details of when it make can next requests to twitter API after number of requests cap is reached in memcache
+* Application stores the details of when it make can next requests to twitter API after number of requests cap is reached in memcached
+    * It stores the time details in memcached for timeline api and favorites API.

 OAuth is used as authentication for calling twitter timeline API.